rohitk-10/resamp_coadd_pipeline/README.md

 # Pipeline for resampling and coadding FITS images
-Python script which takes in science and weight images and runs SWarp on the images to adjust the pixel scale and flux scale of the image.
+Python script which takes in science and weight images and runs [SWarp](http://adsabs.harvard.edu/abs/2002ASPC..281..228B) on the images to adjust the pixel scale and flux scale of the image.

 The code has three main blocks which can all be performed in one run on a set of images.
 Or, you can choose the blocks that run from:
 - Edit the input image headers to adjust to the desired zeropoint.
 - Run SWarp to resample the input images and weight maps to desired zeropint and pixel and image size.
-- Co-add the resampled images to make either a science mosaic or, make a $\chi^2$ detection image.
+- Co-add the resampled images (in SWarp) to make either a science mosaic or, make a chi^2 detection image.

-When making a $\chi^2$ detection image, input images and weights from multiple filters can be supplied.
+When making a chi^2 detection image, input images and weights from multiple filters can be supplied.

 The python code is a modified version of the IDL code written by Boris Haubler and we thank Boris for all the help provided when trying to run and understand the original IDL code.